luispedro/progenomes/README.md

-# proGenomes
+# proGenomes-cli

-proGenomes is a command-line tool for exploring the proGenomes dataset of bacterial and archaeal genomes.
+proGenomes-cli is a command-line tool for exploring the [proGenomes](https://progenomes.embl.de) dataset of bacterial and archaeal genomes.

 If you use this software in a publication please cite: